Should You Buy or Rent?

 Set your rent & investment assumptions

 Enter what you'd pay in rent for a comparable home.
-The calculator invests your down payment and any monthly savings from renting into the S&P 500 at your chosen return rate — the default is the historical average of ~10.5% annually.
+The calculator invests your down payment and any monthly savings from renting into the S&P 500 at your chosen return rate.

 03